elopio/docs/source/includes/_events.md

 ### augur.events.stopAugurNodeEventListeners(callback)

-Removes all active listeners for events emitted by Augur-Node.
+Removes all active listeners for events emitted by Augur Node.

 #### **Parameters:**